 With seven dedicated adult learning centres in North and South West Surrey, plus nearly a hundred community venues and an extended online programme, we can meet the needs of learners in and around Surrey.

 For further information on our goals, values and expectations please visit our what is adult learning webpage.

-To view our term dates for the academic year 2021/22, please visit our term dates webpage.
+To view our term dates, please visit our term dates webpage.

 Smoking and vaping